 As well as ensuring that the addiction is addressed and treated, our team of professionals are also able to provide psychological support.
 We understand that this is vital as addictions often stem from, or result in, mental health conditions such as anxiety and depression.
 As a result, we often provide therapies including Cognitive Behavioural Therapy and meditation to those that enter our rehabilitation centres.

 Upon completing a treatment service, aftercare is offered.
-This allows addiction recovery specialists to provide out-patient support and enables those in recovery to track their progress and seek any advice that they may need.
+This allows addiction recovery specialists to provide support to those who have completed residential treatment and enables those in recovery to track their progress and seek any advice that they may need.
 This also minimises the risk of any relapses.

 Encourage Them to Ask for Help